Rebuild or renovate? Which option should you take?

 Don’t forget to consider hidden costs

 Often it isn’t possible to know the true cost of renovating vs rebuilding until you do extensive research.
 This involves getting a building report and pest inspection done.
-It’s common for older homes to need rewiring, a new roof, for foundations to need fixing or to resolve major plumbing issues before renovations can start.
+It’s common for older homes to need rewiring, a new roof, for foundations to need fixing or to resolve major plumbing issues, such as blocked drains, before renovations can start.

 Taking the time to consult with experts on things that MUST be done will help you to have an accurate running tally of the total cost to renovate or rebuild.